It’s been a year since everything changed. A year since I started decluttering our home.

 6. Life is still messy

 7. It is a mindset, not an end goal

 I would love to say I’m done decluttering, but I see that it will be ongoing.
 There is a constant rotation of clothes, toys and furniture when you have three small kids.
 I need to constantly be decluttering the space and be protective of what I bring into the home.

 Thank you for coming on this journey with me and my family.
-Make sure to sign up for the Simple Saturdays email and PODCAST! to stay in touch and encouraged on your own journey!
+Make sure to check out the Simple on Purpose PODCAST! to stay in touch and encouraged on your own journey!

 Love Shawna, your Nerdy girlfriend who took six months to give up her IPSY makeup bag subscription #noregrets#allthemakeup